Utah Administrative Code

 (ii) each individual who will engage in offering or selling interests is registered as salesperson pursuant to Section 57-19 et seq. and these rules.

 (b)(i) A project is not considered registered until the developer seeking registration obtains from the division:

 (A) a complete property report, approved by the division; and

 (B) an order of registration.

 (ii) A salesperson is not considered registered until the individual receives a registration from the division.

-(c) Absent the issuance of a property report or registration, acceptance by the division of a registration fee does not authorize a person to engage in the marketing of interests.
+(c) Absent the issuance of a property report or registration, acceptance by the division of a registration fee does not authorize a person to engage in the advertisement, offering, or sale of interests.

 (2) Registration procedure.
 A developer shall submit all information required under Subsection (3) to the division:

 (b) if the developer obtains advance permission from the division, directly to the division.

 (3) Required Information.
 A developer shall submit to the division: